 And I don’t think I’ve ” Made it” yet.
-Everyday is still a learning process.
+Every day is still a learning process.
 The hustle is real and you can’t get too complacent or someone will take your spot.
-I am humbled and happy for the work that I’ve accomplished thus far, but I know there is still more work to be done.
-A lot of these productions are done months before people actually get to see it, so for me it’s like on to the next.
+I am humbled and happy about the work that I’ve accomplished thus far, but I know there is still more work to be done.
+A lot of these productions are done months before people actually get to see it, so for me, it’s like on to the next.
 I know I have made it when I am retired living on the beach.

 7. Congratulations on your One Tribe Collection Jewelry pieces from “Slate”.
 Can you please tell me where did the inspiration come from to start this venture?

-The One Tribe Collection pieces are modern interpretations of african inspired pieces that help exude a vibrant artistic expression of the culture.
-These pieces are online made to order and features white gold, rose gold, and chain customized lengths.
-Check out the two links below to find out more about collection.
+The One Tribe Collection pieces are modern interpretations of African inspired pieces that help exude a vibrant artistic expression of the culture.
+These pieces are online made to order and feature white gold, rose gold, and chain customized lengths.
+Check out the two links below to find out more about the collection.